QMS Document Management: Connecting Documents, Training, and Quality Events

 In a disconnected system, the training record shows that an employee completed training on a procedure.
 It does not show which version.
 The document management system shows the current version and the revision history.
 Connecting those two data points requires knowing when the training occurred, finding the document version that was effective on that date, and manually confirming the match.
 Under inspection pressure, this reconciliation is error-prone and time-consuming.
 Under routine conditions, it is rarely performed at all.

 In eLeaP, the training completion record carries the document version number as a native field.
 There is no reconciliation required because the connection was made at the moment of training assignment — the assignment was created for the specific document version, and the completion record inherited that version reference.
-An FDA investigator asking whether an employee was trained on the version of a procedure in effect on a specific date receives a single-query response from the system: the employee’s training record for that document, showing the version, the completion date, and the assessment result.
+When an FDA investigator asks whether an employee was trained on the version of a procedure in effect on a specific date, the response is available within the same platform: the employee’s training record for that document, showing the version, the completion date, and the assessment result.

 A Form 483 observation on training record currency — one of the most common observations in pharmaceutical and medical device inspections — is structurally prevented by this architecture.
 The observation arises when training records cannot demonstrate version currency.
 In eLeaP, version currency is not demonstrated after the fact.
 It is embedded in the training record at the time of completion.